Pages

 Let's talk heat packs!

 Many, many years ago I used to go to craft shows all the time with my mother.
 We made soaps, candles, herb mixes and different crafts that we would sell.
 It was a fun activity to do together after I became an adult and had my own busy life to attend to.

 Often we would buy things that other crafters would make.
 That's how I started making cat kick sticks!
 Check out the kitty kick stick tutorial here

 At one of these shows, mom bought us both these heat packs someone was selling.
 It was a little pillow-ish bag full of what smelled like corn when you heated it up, and it had a cloth cover on it.
-My had pastel kitten paw prints.
+Mine had pastel kitten paw prints.
 So cute!

 We loved those things!
 You could put it in the freezer to stay cold or heat it up in the microwave for warmth.
 It was helpful for all kind of injuries or problems.